bisilaj/moodle_scraper/README.md

 #### 11/30

 After various tries with stuffs, settle down to use a combination of `Firefox` and `selenium` to capture the page.
-Right now it is working however it captures before the page fully loaded for some reason..
+Right now it is working however it captures before the page fully loaded for some reason.

+Update:

+A dummy wait is implemented in this case.
+It's dumb but it works :)